 CEDAR draws on the expertise of a wide range of scientific disciplines, including behavioural science, biostatistics, epidemiology, health economics, health geography, and nutrition research.

-A number of lading public health researchers work in and with CEDAR, and we are also building research capacity for the future by developing the careers of MPhil and PhD students, and post-doctoral fellows in public health.
+A number of leading public health researchers work in and with CEDAR, and we are also building research capacity for the future by developing the careers of MPhil and PhD students, and post-doctoral fellows in public health.
 Our research is supported by specialist expertise in data management, study coordination and communications.

 We work with the Knowledge and Intelligence Team (East), part of Public Health England, and are developing relationships with health and social care organisations, public health practitioners, regional and national policy makers, and the private sector.